 What’s that mean?
 The word probably comes from a Turkish term for pressed meat.

 What’s in it?
 A variety of preserved beef brisket, pastrami is the Jewish version of a Romanian meat dish.
-(Non-Jewish Romanians often use non-kosher meat to make the pastrami.)
+(Romanians who are not Jewish often use non-kosher meat to make the pastrami.)
 Pastrami is brined with additional spices and then smoked.
 It can also be made with turkey.

 When do you eat it?
 It’s a deli meat, usually eaten in sandwiches.
 A classic kosher deli sandwich is pastrami on seeded rye bread with mustard and a pickle.